 - Lost time from work for health care administrative issues with payers, providers and ancillary health organizations when personal health information is incorrect or incomplete

 Seventy percent of workers stress about their health, jobs and finances.
 And over 20 percent spend at least five hours each week at work caught up in stress.
 This data comes from a Colonial Life study.
 The result amounts to billions in losses from these millions of full-time employees’ average hourly wage.
 The study used data from the U.S. Bureau of Labor Statistics.

 Changing the dynamic has major implications for small businesses in terms of workforce productivity, focus, and the bottom line.
 True interoperability becomes the key to unlocking many other doors for employee health and productivity.
 Without getting too far into the weeds, we’ll look at how it can work.

 While the goal of interoperability is to improve patient health outcomes, a major byproduct for businesses is it minimizes the direct productivity and financial losses associated with employee health.
 It does this by enabling bi-directional communication between all connected systems and entities affecting a person’s health.
 It also makes the person an active part of their own health data through secure access.

 The approach also means allowing users to find, understand and act on clinical, administrative and financial health information when they need it.
 This interoperability will enable patients to:

-- Conduct healthcare interactions like appointment setting bill paying, test result review and digital physician consult through web-based platforms at their convenience
+- Conduct healthcare interactions like appointment setting, bill paying, test result review, and digital physician consultation through web-based platforms at their convenience

 - Monitor and update healthcare record changes

-- Integrate wearable healthcare device and telemedicine data into real-time care across providers and payers
+- Integrate wearable healthcare devices and telemedicine data into real-time care across providers and payers